Is Paddleboarding a Sport?

 Paddleboarding, in a broad sense, is when a paddleboarder kneels, lays, or stands on a narrow paddleboard and uses their arms to move around the water.

-The area of the sportspeople are probably more familiar with is inflatable stand up paddle board or SUP.
+The area of the sportspeople are probably more familiar with is inflatable paddle board or SUP.
 This area of paddleboarding is gaining popularity, and it’s increasing it fast.

 The paddleboarder stands up on the board and uses the paddle to move through the water.
 Here’s a look at the general dimensions of a paddleboard: